syncore/ReflexAPI/README.md

 # ReflexAPI

 ReflexAPI is a lightweight .NET (C#) back end web service that allows users to retrieve current [Reflex] server data from Valve Software's Steam Master Server.
-It runs as a standalone console application and does use an ASP.NET setup.
+It runs as a standalone console application and does not use an ASP.NET setup.
 It is capable of returning the server information as JSON (default), XML, as well as in other formats.

+# :rotating_light: Note: This project has been replaced by my newer project written in go, [a2sapi](https://www.github.com/syncore/a2sapi), that supports more games and features.
+It is no longer being updated. :rotating_light:

-This is the back end service that is currently providing data to my Reflex Server Browser at: http://reflex.syncore.org
+~~This is the back end service that is currently providing data to my Reflex Server Browser at: http://reflex.syncore.org~~

 Pull requests are welcome!